-Tension band wiring is the procedure based on tension band principle and uses Kwires/screw and SS wires for fracture fixation.
+Tension band wiring is a procedure based on the tension band principle and uses K-wires/screws and SS wires for fracture fixation.

 Tension band wiring is commonly performed for patella and olecranon fractures.
 However, it can be done for many fractures including medial malleolus and greater trochanter fractures.